description = [[

 systems I (Ron Bowes) tested.

-Enumerating SMB connections is done using the srvsvc.netsessenum
+Enumerating SMB connections is done using the srvsvc.netsessenum function, which returns who's

 logged in, when they logged in, and how long they've been idle for.
 Unfortunately, I couldn't find